 3 ecommerce tips that will boost your conversion

 It sounds fancy and cumbersome, but you probably have the data available for free in Analytics already.
 Google collects not only data about what visitors are doing on your site, but also how they generally act online.
-Then they build a profile and guess what segment each user belongs to, which includes age, sex and interests.
+Then they build a profile and guess what segment each user belongs to, which includes age, sex, and interests.
 In practice, it means that Google is likely to know your age, gender, and which football team you're heading for!
-The good news is that this data is available free of charge and can optimise your performance significantly.
+The good news is that this data is available free of charge and can optimize your performance significantly.

 How to do it.

 Step 1) Log in to Analytics -> Demographics -> Overview.

 Step 2) Go to Age / Gender and read which segments have the highest conversion performance.

 Step 3) Use this knowledge in AdWords and Facebook to buy into the segments with the highest conversion performance first.